Why join the course?

 - How can psychosis affect a carer’s health and their relationships?

 This free online course will provide opportunities to share your views and experiences with carers from around the world.
+It will also include opportunities to consider how the recent Coronavirus (Covid-19) pandemic affects caregiving experiences and relationships.

 You can find out more in Dr Juliana Onwumere’s post for the FutureLearn blog: “How online educational approaches can support the families of people with psychosis.”